gomorpheus/morpheus-docs/support/troubleshooting/rabbitmq.rst

 Using the rabbitmqctl Command
 `````````````````````````````

-    If RabbitMQ is embedded on the application nodes, then accessing ``rabbitmqctl`` can be call from the ``/opt/morpheus/embedded/bin/`` location:
+    If RabbitMQ is embedded on the application nodes, then accessing ``rabbitmqctl`` can be called from the ``/opt/morpheus/embedded/bin/`` location:

     Example command: